Urinary system: Structure

 The urinary system refers to the structures that produce and excrete urine.
 In the human urinary system there are two kidneys that are located between the dorsal body wall and parietal peritoneum on both the left and right sides.

 The formation of urine begins within the functional unit of the kidney, the nephrons.
-Urine then flows through the nephrons, through a system of converging tubules called collecting ducts.
-These collecting ducts then join to form the minor calyces, followed by the major calyces that ultimately join the renal pelvis.
-Urine flows from the renal pelvis into the ureter, which transports urine into the urinary bladder.
+Urine then flows through the nephrons, through a system of converging tubules called collecting ducts, which then join to form the minor calyces, followed by the major calyces that ultimately join the renal pelvis, followed by the ureters, which transport urine into the urinary bladder.
 The anatomy of the human urinary bladder and urethra differs between males and females.
-In males, the urethra begins at the internal urethral orifice in the trigone of the bladder, and then becomes the prostatic, membranous, bulbar, and penile urethra.
-Urine exits the male urethra through the urinary meatus in the glans penis.
+In males, the urethra begins at the internal urethral orifice in the trigone of the bladder, and then becomes the prostatic, membranous, bulbar, and penile urethra, and terminates at the urinary meatus in the glans penis.
 The female urethra is much shorter, beginning at the bladder neck and terminating in the vulval vestibule.